Cabskee/Sqwar/Assets/ProCamera2D/README.txt

 ## CHANGELOG ##

+2.6.11
+- Cinematics - Fixed numeric boundaries not being taken into consideration on return

+2.6.10
+- Core - Updated support for Unity 2019.x
+- Rooms - Improved support of multiple cameras and multiple Rooms extensions

+2.6.9
+- Added support for Unity 2019.1
+- PanAndZoom - Mark the pan target object as DontDestroyOnLoad if the extension is also marked

+2.6.8
+- Core - Editor code optimizations
+- Core - Added undo for adding camera targets
+- Core - Added a warning for cross scene references
+- Parallax - Added support for independent horizontal and vertical speeds per parallax layer
+- Repeater - Added a method for changing the repeating object at runtime
+- Shake - Added undo for changing presets lists
+- Rooms - Added a parameter to the EnterRoom method to force the transition

+2.6.7
+- TransitionsFX - Fixed error on editor caused by removed property
+- LimitDistance - Fixed bug that occurred on XZ and YZ orientations

+2.6.6
+- Core - Added an option to ignore the timeScale.
+This was possible before using ManualUpdate but wasn't very straightforward
+- Rooms - Added support for having multiple Rooms extensions
+- ContentFitter - Corrected target size calculations on fixed width and height modes
+- Shake - Updated StopShaking method for improved accuracy
+- PanAndZoom - Added a parameter for automatic input detection (default) or choose between touch and/or mouse

+2.6.5
+- Rooms - Added support for relative positioning the rooms, if the extension is added to an independent GameObject
+- Rooms - Fixed a transition not triggering when the zoom was equal to the room size
+- Rooms - The GetCameraSizeForRoom method is now public as well as the OriginalSize property
+- PixelPerfect - Automatically call the ResizeCameraToPixelPerfect method after setting the zoom level at runtime

+2.6.4
+- PanAndZoom - Fixed support for WebGL on Unity 2018.x
+- Rooms - Better error handling when a room is not found
+- Core - Prevented a null reference exception on some occasions where the main component was destroyed before the extensions

+2.6.3
+- TriggerInfluence - Added mode option to choose which axes are influenced
+- TransitionsFX - Fixed a shader compilation error on the PSVita
+- GeometryBoundaries - The MoveInColliderBoundaries helper member is now public

+2.6.2
+- PanAndZoom - (Mobile) Fixed a slight pan movement that could occur while moving over uGUI
+- PanAndZoom - Fixed the stutter that occured if there was a global offset applied to the core component
+- ZoomToFit - Set the initial screen size from the core component for improved consistency

+2.6.1
+- PanAndZoom - Replaced platform dependent compilation with touch support verification for improved compatibility
+- PanAndZoom - Added Pan start and finish events
+- Triggers - Improved support for multi-scenes setups

+2.6.0
+- Unity 2018.1 - Added support for the latest beta
+- Timeline - Added Timeline actions for adding and removing camera targets
+- Cinematics - Fixed stuttering that occured with the final step of the cinematic when used together with the NumericBoundaries extension

+2.5.5
+- Core - Fixed null reference that could occur if an extension was not initialized properly due to the randomized script execution order

+2.5.4
+- LimitDistance - (Regression) Fixed incorrect reset of the smoothed camera position which could interfere with other extensions dependent on it
+- PanAndZoom - Added two booleans (IsZooming and IsPanning) to know when the camera is zooming and/or panning

 2.5.3
 - PanAndZoom - Fixed bug that occurred on mobile when activating the extension at a later stage rather than at start
 - PixelPerfectSprite - Fixed errors that could occur if there was no PixelPerfect extension enabled